How to Shop For The Best Garage Air Conditioner

 Ease of Use

-At it’s core, a garage air conditioner only needs needs only two functions: an on\off switch and a way to adjust the temperature.
+At its core, a garage air conditioner only needs two functions: an on\off switch and a way to adjust the temperature.

 Be careful when looking at an air conditioner with a lot of extra features.
-I know I often get distracted by a lot of bells and whistles and usually buy more than I need to.
+I often get distracted by bells and whistles and usually buy more than I need.

 Maintenance

-No matter what type of air conditioner you have, it’s going to need a little TLC from time to time.
+No matter what type of garage air conditioner you have, it will need a little TLC occasionally.

 Typically, the larger the air conditioner, the more maintenance it will require.
-Outdoor air conditioning compressors tend to collect a variety of yard debris, and they can be incredibly challenging to maintain.
-Compact, portable units tend to be the easiest to care for and keep clean.
+Outdoor air conditioning compressors tend to collect various yard debris, which can be incredibly challenging to maintain.
+Compact, portable units are the easiest to care for and keep clean.

-Keeping up with scheduled maintenance will help your AC unit last longer, and improve the quality of the air in your garage.
+Keeping up with scheduled maintenance will help your AC unit last longer and improve the air quality in your garage.

 Frequently Asked Questions